generalstdi/text2imgsearch/README.md

 - [ ] Dockerize the application
 - [ ] Adjust the images so all of them will have the same dimensions.
 - [ ] Add nginx proxy server
+- [ ] Now, it supports inserting data only at once.
+It will be updated so anyone can add data after the initialization of the DB.
+- [ ] Convert to ONNX the CLIP model, to avoid utilize torch package.
+It will boost the inference time of the model, and it will decrease the size in GBs of the service.